ryanzec/monorepo-template/README.md

 #Monorepo Template

-This is an experiment for a super simple, no to low magic solution for a monorepo setup (multiple application / packages in a single repository).
-I would think of this as more a template for one possible way to structure a monorepo but I don't intend to add much automation of things (as stuff pops up I am add some simple scripts but I am going to avoid that as much as possible).
+This is an experiment for a super simple, low to no blackbox solution for a monorepo setup (multiple application / packages in a single repository).
+I would think of this as more a template for one possible way to structure a monorepo.
+I might update this from time to time with new library updates or just random things I want to try.

+There is currently no intent in supporting this in any kind of standard open source way, this code is just provided as is and that is that.

-You probably should not use this but ¯\\\_(ツ)_/¯
+Maybe you shouldn't use this but maybe it will be useful to someone for some reason ¯\\\_(ツ)_/¯

 # What Is Included

 The following is includes:

-- Yarn Zero-Installs
+- Yarn
+- Vite
 - TypeScript (w/ Babel)
-- Auto Code Formatting
-- Webpack
 - Storybook
 - ESLint
-- Jest
-- Cypress (for storybook component testing)
+- Cypress (setup for component testing)
+- Auto Code Formatting
 - Example Application
   - Axios
-  - Emotion CSS
+  - Vanilla Extract Styles
   - Font Awesome Icons
-  - Immer
+  - Immer (data immutability)
   - Inter Font
   - Lodash
   - React